Community Wellness Center

 • Trauma

-Domestic Violence Counseling & advocacy
+Domestic Violence Counseling & Advocacy

-• Improving self-esteem and self care
+• Improving self-esteem & self-care strategies

-• Financial planning and referral to resources
+• Financial education & planning to promote long-term independence

-For more information about any of the services listed above, please contact
+For more information about any of the services listed above, please contact Community Wellness team at: cwc@hanacenter.org

 All conversations with HANA Center’s counselors are strictly confidential.